LisaCodes5/thesis-are-relations-relevant-in-cnns/README.md

 ## Known issues
 A mistake made its way into the training testing code: The loss is displayed as percentage, please ignore that.
-Although I've written "baseline" dataset in my thesis, the code referres to "basis-data" as this was the previous title.
+Although I've written "baseline" dataset in my thesis, the code refers to "basis" data as this was the previous title.

 ## Code
 The code for generating the images is the one used in [2] only altered slightly.